flancia-coop/doc.anagora.org/social-coop-oc.md

 Agenda
 - Who is facilitating? who is taking notes?
+- Consent to the agenda
 - Checkin
 - Welcoming new members
     - allowing more volunteers into Zulip?
 (I'm for it, I think we keep a few channels locked but allow folks who want to participate)
-    - Go over how we run oc meetings, how was last year and what are our goals this year (roughk)
+    - Go over how we run oc meetings, how was last year and what are our goals this year (roughly)
+- wg report back
+- closing